 Government backs new law on tips

-Tips must be paid to staff in full and distributed fairly, according to a new Private Members’ Bill which has received government support.
+Tips must be paid to staff in full and distributed fairly, according to a new law which started life as a Private Members’ Bill.

-The Bill intends to overhaul tipping practices so that all tips, gratuities and service charges (“tips”) are distributed fairly amongst staff and paid without deductions.
+The Act will overhaul tipping practices so that all tips, gratuities and service charges (“tips”) are distributed fairly amongst staff and paid without deductions.
+Its main provisions are expected to come into force in 2024.

 The new legislation is estimated to affect around 2 million hospitality workers in the UK working in pubs, cafes and restaurants, often paid minimum wage and for whom tips can make up a large proportion of their income.